zowe/docs-site/docs/user-guide/ze-use-cics-resources.md

    Enter an exact resource name or use wildcards.
 The search history is saved so you can recall previous searches.

    To reset the filter to its initial criteria, use the **Clear** filter icon in the resource type.
-To see all resources in a region (including those supplied by IBM), use `*` as a filter.
+To see all resources in a region (including those supplied by IBM), use an `*` as a filter.

    ![Zowe CICS Explorer Filter](../images/ze-cics/region-filter.gif)